-In this PDS, 'Policy" means your Policy and the 'Policy Owner' means the person who legally owns the Policy, including TASL where you have structured your Policy through the Fund.
 Where you take your Policy through another superannuation fund, the trustee of that superannuation fund will be the Policy Owner as it holds the Policy on your behalf.
 We use 'Life Insured' to refer to the person whose life is insured under the Policy.
 'You' and 'your' refer to either the Policy Owner or the Life Insured as required by the context.
+Any reference in this PDS to "Existing Policy" means the policy that is being replaced with this Policy.
 If you are in any doubt, please speak to your financial adviser and read the Policy Document.